st10478785/IMAD5112_Assignment1/Assignment1VishayGosai_1/README.md

 Summary

-This is a Kotlin code for an Android meal suggestion app.
+This is an application made using Android Studios, coded using Kotlin about a meal suggestion app.

  UI Element References:
   txtMealPicker (TextView for title) txtOptions (TextView for instructions) edtTime (EditText for time input) txtAnswer (TextView for showing suggestions)